leoxxx00/X-AI/README.md

     Assessment of retrieval-augmented generation (RAG) for medically precise question answering.
 7.Automated Generation of Question-and-Answer Datasets* Create an agent-based RAG system using Lang Chain/Lang Graph for the automatic generation of Q&A datasets from online sources, hence reducing human labour.
 Production-Ready Full-Stack Platform Integrate and implement a scalable ECG question-and-answer and assessment platform using Next.js, Fast API, Redis, PostgreSQL, Docker, and AWS.

-Example:
-This project implements an AI-powered question-answering system that integrates web scraping, semantic search, and large language models to provide accurate and context-aware responses.

----

-## ⚙️ Features

-* Feature 1
-* Feature 2
-* Feature 3

 ---

 ## 🛠️ Technologies Used